top of page

 Designer: Hugo Boss

-S. Coups wore a tailored set that blended the formality of Western suits with the gentle silhouettes of a hanbok.
-The oversized pleated pants echoed traditional Korean garb, while the clean collar and cape gave it a modern, monk-like finish.
-It was a reminder that tailoring exists far beyond the West, and that Korean heritage, when treated with respect, can speak power in whispers.
+S. Coups wore a tailored outfit that blended Western suit formality with the gentle elegance of a hanbok.
+The oversized pleated pants echoed traditional Korean attire.
+Meanwhile, the clean collar and cape provided a modern, monk-like finish.
+This ensemble reminded everyone that tailoring exists beyond the West.
+It showed that Korean heritage, addressed with respect, can speak volumes.

 4. Diana Ross 🇺🇸 — Names Sewn into Legacy